 The most powerful thing you should share with a trusted family member is the personal identification number or passcode to your smartphone, GoodTrust CEO Rikard Steiber says.

 Why?
-Once a survivor unlocks a deceased's phone, many email, photo, social media and other accounts likely won't require a password.
+Once a survivor unlocks a deceased's person's phone, many email, photo, social media and other accounts likely won't require a password.

 The exception?
 Banking apps generally do require a password every time they're accessed.

 Don't think of the effort as merely closing accounts.
 In your will, you also can bequeath content that you own, such as downloaded movies or music that you have licensed.

 In part because of the coronavirus pandemic, former Google executives Steiber and Daniel Sieberg have teamed up to tackle the problem of end-of-life digital asset preparation.